 Wireweed (Polygonum aviculare).

-Wireweed (Polygonum aviculare) is also known as Prostrate Knotweed, Pigweed and Knotgrass, and is a common weed of amenity turf.
-It is a problem on heavily worn and compact soils such as council sports grounds.
-You can even see this weed thriving in cracks in pathways.
+Wireweed (Polygonum aviculare) is also known as Prostrate Knotweed, and Knotgrass, and is a common weed of amenity turf.
+This weed favours worn and compact soils such as council sports grounds and Wireweed control can be very difficult.
+You can even see Knotweed thriving in cracks in pathways.

-On golf courses and sports grounds, Wireweed thrives in irrigated areas, is very resistant to heavy use, and you can often see it in goal mouths.
+On golf courses and sports grounds, Wireweed thrives in irrigated areas, is very resistant to wear, and you often see it in compact goal mouths.

 Wireweed favours a soil pH greater than five.
 Soil compaction and heavy N use also favour it, but Wireweed also tolerates drought and low fertility soils.

-Wireweed is a good indicator weed for soil compaction.
+Knotweed is a good indicator weed of soil compaction.

 Wireweed Identification.